-In addition, in order to address our current funding constraints, we may be required to further revise our business plan and strategy, which may result in us (i) significantly curtailing, delaying or discontinuing one or more of our research or development programs or the commercialization of any product candidates, (ii) selling certain of our assets (which could include our manufacturing facility) and/or (iii) may result in our being unable to expand our operations or otherwise capitalize on our business opportunities.
-Such actions measures may become necessary whether or not we are able to raise additional capital.
+In addition, in order to address our current funding constraints, we may be required to further revise our business plan and strategy, which may result in us (i) further curtailing, delaying or discontinuing one or more of our research or development programs or the commercialization of any product candidates, (ii) selling certain of our assets and/or (iii) may result in our being unable to expand our operations or otherwise capitalize on our business opportunities.
+Such actions may become necessary whether or not we are able to raise additional capital.
 As a result, our business, financial condition, and results of operations could be materially affected.
+Furthermore, if we are unable to raise capital, we could be required to seek bankruptcy protection or other alternatives that would likely result in our securityholders losing some or all of their investment in us.